Khancat1120/vuepress-blog/md_files/knowledge/Survey/14-FineTune.md

 6. Challenges: Despite its efficiency, prefix-tuning may not always outperform full fine-tuning, particularly on more complex tasks or when the model needs to learn more nuanced behaviors specific to the task.

-7. Applications: Prefix-tuning has been applied to various tasks, including text generation, summarization, and question-answering, among others.

-In summary, prefix-tuning is a lightweight fine-tuning approach for LLMs that can provide task-specific guidance without the need for full model retraining.
-It offers a balance between the computational cost of fine-tuning and the performance gains that can be achieved with task-specific adaptations.

 ## P-tuning